Albert S. Richardson Jr. ’49

 Body

-After serving in the Navy, Al matriculated at Princeton, the third generation of his family to do so, and joined the Class of 1949, graduating in July 1949 with a degree in electrical engineering.
+Al died at his home in Erie, Pa., Jan.
+25, 2024, just weeks after celebrating his 97th birthday.
+Born and raised in the Cincinnati suburb of Wyoming, Ohio, he served in the Navy and then matriculated at Princeton, the third generation of his family to do so.
+He joined the Class of 1949, graduating with a degree in electrical engineering.

-Al started with the General Electric Co. in Philadelphia as an electrical engineer while attending Temple Law School.
-He married Emily Meisterand and they had four children: Albert S. III, Emily, Anne, and Lisa.
+Al started with the General Electric Co. in Philadelphia as an electrical engineer.
+He attended Temple Law School, married Emily Meister, and raised four children: Albert S. III ’76, Emily, Anne, and Lisa.

 Paw in print